Lower Ivy Cottage

 Walks fan out from the cottage in every direction over the Peak District hills but when your feet get tired visit nearby Chatsworth House, Haddon Hall, Bakewell with its 'puddings' and Matlock Bath in its breathtaking gorge.
 For the kids there is everything from water rafting, go-karting, cable car daring, steam train riding, cavern exploring and castle storming.

+Cottage facilities.
 A sunny porch with seating.
-A cosy and comfortable lounge with cottage-style suite, dining table, log burning stove, flat screen T.V/DVD , stereo system, Wi Fi and door to the patio.
-A well equipped modern kitchen with cooker, microwave, fridge-freezer, dishwasher and automatic washer.
+A cosy and comfortable lounge with cottage-style suite, main dining table and chairs, log burning stove, flat screen T.V/DVD , stereo system, Wi Fi and door to the patio.
+A well equipped modern kitchen with cooker, microwave, fridge-freezer, dishwasher, automatic washer and table and chairs for three people.
 A lovely double bedroom with en-suite W.C. and wonderful views down the dale.
 A second bedroom with twin beds, also with superb views.
 A downstairs shower room with W.C.

 Linen and towels are provided.
 Central heating, power and fuel for the stove are included.
-A cot,and high chair can be requested.
 There is an attractive cottage garden and patio with furniture and views over the dale.
 Parking is available on the quiet lane adjacent.
 Pets and smoking are not permitted.
 Access for people with disabilities may be difficult.
+The cottage is not suitable for children under four years of age.

 Nearest pub - Youlgreave 600 yds.
 Nearest village shop - Youlgreave 700 yds.
 Nearest supermarket - Bakewell 4 miles.